Acting.

 It's dark.
 So dark at night.

+In the day, there are so many colours.
+Red.
+Green.
+Blue.
 As I say the colours, coloured lights that match them flash up.

 I point, and I wave, and I tell people to look.
 Look at the colours.
 They're beautiful.